What is Binocular Vision Dysfunction?

 How To Distinguish BVD From Other Conditions

 It can be challenging to determine if you have BVD, and in many cases, the best approach is to start by ruling out other serious diagnoses.
 Once that has been accomplished, if the cause of the symptoms is still uncertain, there are questions that should be asked.
-If the answer is “yes” to one or more of these questions, the primary care physician or ophthalmologist/optometrist should be asked about the possibility of having binocular vision dysfunction:
+If you answer “yes” to one or more of these questions, your primary care physician or ophthalmologist/optometrist should be asked about the possibility of having binocular vision dysfunction:

 - Have you seen at least one specialist who could not help with your pain, dizziness, poor depth perception, light sensitivity, or other symptoms, or who told you that there is nothing wrong with you despite your persistent symptoms?